In Dante’s Footsteps

 • Third stop - Brisighella Brisighella

-Your third and final stop takes you to Brisighella.
-Known especially for its proverbial hospitality, panoramic landscapes, and food and wine traditions, this ancient medieval-style village dates back to 1290 when Maghinardo, lord of the area, had a defence tower built on the rocky spur, where the Clock Tower stands today, to control trade from Ghibelline Romagna to Guelph Florence.
+The third, and final, leg leads to Brisighella.
+In fact, the origins of this ancient medieval-style village, best known for its proverbial hospitality, scenic landscapes and food and wine traditions, date back to the 13th century, when the then lord of the place, Maghinardo, had a defense tower built in 1290 on the rocky spur, in place of the present Clock Tower, to control the passages from Ghibelline Romagna to Guelph Florence.

-Maghinardo and Dante Alighieri’s fate became intertwined when both of them took part in the battle of Campaldino in 1289, and again, in 1302, when the Poet sojourned in the tower at the beginning of his wandering.
+The fates of Maghinardo and Dante Alighieri were intertwined beginning in 1289, when both took part in the Campaldino battle.
+The fortress later hosted the Poet in 1302 at the beginning of his wanderings.

-But that's not all: Brisighella is part of the Parco Regionale della Vena del Gesso [Regional Park of the Gypsum].
-When compared to the surrounding Apennines, its peculiarity can be perceived at first glance, especially regarding its vegetation.
-In fact, gypsum’s unusual properties have favoured the creation of many different landscapes as well as a microclimate that has given life to a unique flora.
-The most exciting spectacle occurs undoubtedly in spring when the meadows are filled with wild orchids.
+But that's not all: Brisighella is part of the Parco Regionale della Vena del Gesso Romagnola, whose peculiarity, compared to the surrounding Apennines, is something that can be perceived at first glance, especially when observing its vegetation.
+Indeed, the chalk possesses uncommon characteristics that have produced very diverse landscapes, as well as a microclimate that has given rise to a unique flora: it is no coincidence that in 2023 the Park was included in the list of UNESCO World Heritage Sites.
+The most exciting sight is undoubtedly in spring, when the meadows are filled with wild orchids.

-These are just a few examples of the places that inspired the Divine Comedy, presenting Dante “the traveller” with ideas to imagine the scenarios for the men and women and their everlasting stories to tell.
+These are some of the places that inspired the masterpieces of the Divine Comedy, offering the traveling Dante cues to imagine the settings in which to move the men and women with their endless stories to tell.

 Information offices